Monrovia, California: History

 In 1905, Carnegie funds became available and, with the help of the Board of Trade (forerunner to the Chamber of Commerce) and the Monrovia Women's Club, a bond issue was passed to purchase the Granite Bank Building to be used as a city hall, and to acquire property for a public park.
 The Granite Building has served as the city hall, fire and police department facilities since 1961 and the fire department since 1974.
 In 1956, the old Carnegie library building was torn down and a new library was constructed.
 In March 2007, a new library was voted on by the people of Monrovia.
 It won with 70% yes votes.
 The library now has 190,000 books, a heritage room for historical documents, and areas for children, teens, and adults.

 A city council–manager type government was instituted in 1923.

 In 1930, the Monrovia Airport, also known as the Foothill Flying Club, was commercially established.
 The small airstrip claimed to have had 12,000 paying customers use the airfield in 1932 and on May 19, 1938, the first airmail flight took off from Monrovia Airport.
 Ownership of the airport changed hands several times while it was in operation; pilots remembered it as "the friendliest little airport in the country."
-Apart from usage by Riley Brothers, TWA Captain and former airshow pilot Kalman Irwin, and Pancho Barnes, the airfield is well-known for its use as a movie-filming location.
+Apart from usage by Riley Brothers, TWA Captain and former airshow pilot Kalman Irwin, and Pancho Barnes, the airfield is well known for its use as a movie-filming location.
 The first movie filmed at the Monrovia Airport was The Fighting Pilot.
 Other films shot at the airfield include 20,000 Men a Year, The Great Plane Robbery, and most notably, The Big Noise, featuring Laurel and Hardy.
 The 35-acre airfield, used as a runway as well as an airplane repair and storage service, was forced to close in 1953 after being sold to Consolidated Engineering Corporation for redevelopment as a result of increased land values.

 Monrovia was the home to the precursor to McDonald's.
 In 1937, Patrick McDonald opened a food stand on Huntington Drive (Route 66) near the old Monrovia Airport called "The Airdrome" (hamburgers were ten cents, and all-you-can-drink orange juice was five cents); it remained there until 1940, when he and his two sons, Maurice and Richard, moved the building 40 mi east to San Bernardino to the corner of West 14th Street and 1398 North E Street, renaming it "McDonald's".

-The Upton Sinclair House, home to activist and author Upton Sinclair, is in Monrovia and is a National Historic Landmark.
 In 1995, Monrovia received the All America City Award from the National Civic League.